8 places are available at this time

 Our international clients may need to contact the embassy of their intended destination in their own country for a visa.
 Go here or here

-Photography Tour Cost, the Fine Details and
+Photography Tour Cost, Deposit, Cancellation Policy and Enrollment Guidance

 Trip Cost: $6,792 USD per person not including